pennersr/django-allauth/README.rst

 flows that are locally generated.

 This approach creates a development gap between local and social authentication flows.
-It has remained an issue inspite numerous common scenarios that both require.
+It has remained an issue in spite of numerous common scenarios that both require.
 For example, an e-mail address passed along by an OpenID provider may not be verified.
 Therefore, prior to hooking up an OpenID account to a local account the e-mail address must be